TorchJD/torchjd/docs/source/index.rst

     in future versions.
 Use with caution in production environments and be prepared for potential breaking changes in upcoming releases.

-API
-===

-- **backward**: Provides a function to compute the backward pass of an iteration of Jacobian descent.
-- **aggregation**: Contains the implementation of aggregators such as UPGrad.

 .. toctree::
     :maxdepth: 2
     :caption: Getting Started